 I had to explain recently about how I started using an axe in my work.

-I was making sculptural paintings in the summer of 2016 on blocks of rough Oak - responding to the marks in the wood - a conversation - listening to the wood itself, trying to hear the story; geographies of place, history, sunlight...
+I was making sculptural paintings at the time on blocks of rough Oak - responding to the marks and grain already in the wood - listening to the wood itself, trying to hear the story; geographies of place, history, sunlight...

 I was drawn to two things in the museum - a slate Ulu (an Inuit woman's knife - which would have been used for everything - as a weapon, for skinning, cutting food to cutting a child's hair) and a whalebone.
 I saw the whale bone first, huge and beautiful - I found myself standing in front of it magnetised.
 Struck dumb by its size and presence.
 The label told me it was from the Banda sea.
 On a small part of the bone of were some cut marks, I read them as a drawing but it wasn't - they were possibly from butchery, small, but strangely compelling and beautiful.
-Cut marks, seemingly random but they told a story - an immense old story within just a few marks encompassing seas and time and the great gentleness of Whales and the great violence of humanity, survival, ritual, and also the connection between hunter and prey.
+The story they told - an immense old story within just a few marks - encompassed beauty and terror, seas and time and the great gentleness of Whales and the great violence of humanity, survival, ritual, and also the connection between hunter and prey.
 I was transported in that moment in front of that Whale bone.
 The contrast of the knowledge of the violence inherent in their being there, set against the beauty of how they were, if seen as a drawing, black on white, answered my question about how to mark the wood, the journey the work might take and something of the story I might tell.

 A call to arms and a question of balance - holding a paradox - the tension of opposites.

 Matter - both solid and also points of light and empty space.
 Beauty and violence, black on white, strength and vulnerabilty, masculine and feminine.

 I'm a sculptor by training, a lover of trees and wood and fires - I'm familiar with using an axe - so it seemed right to bring it into my art practice.